TobiasPSP/doneland_sources/Tools/Devices/3D Printer/Filament/Storage/README.md

 There are varying approaches to managing filament storage:

-1. **Filament Dryers**: Actively remove moisture from filament.
+1. **Unprotected Storage**: Leaving filament exposed to room air—often leading to issues.
 2. **Airtight Containers**: Store filament with silica gel for passive drying.
+This is something you should always do.
-3. **Unprotected Storage**: Leaving filament exposed to room air—often leading to issues.
+3. **Filament Dryers**: Actively remove moisture from filament.
+This is necessary only when your filament already absorbed moisture, i.e. due to improper storage or highly hygroscopic materials (i.e. Nylon).

 The impact of moisture depends on:
 - **Relative Humidity (RH)** in the environment.